eazow/knowledge-hierarchy/english/toefl/sentences.md

 43. Even those artists who were most dependent on photography became reluctant to admit that they made use of it, in case this compromised their professional standing.

+44. According to anthropologists, the earliest ancestors of humans that stood upright resembled chimpanzees facially, with sloping foreheads and protruding brows.